HussainWitwit/SOEN490/README.md

 Recommendation Engine

 ## Objective 🎯
-We are building a generic Recommendation Engine that can be applied to systems such as a wash optimizion.
+We are building a generic Recommendation Engine that can be applied to systems such as a wash optimizion

 ## Team 👥
 | Name          | Github        |Email       |